GoogleCloudPlatform/simple-anthos-installer/README.md

 # A Simple Anthos Installer

-A Customizable Anthos Multi Cloud installer framework.
-Great for quickly setting up a Demo or POC.
+A GitOps based Anthos Multi Cloud installer framework.

 **Note: This is not an officially supported Google product.**